Fired Foxboro internet provider worker gets prison for hacking company computer

-FOXBORO — An employee of a local high-speed internet access provider, fired for misconduct, was sentenced to prison Monday for hacking into the company’s computer to delete customer profiles and illegally gain access to the Foxboro Police Department account.
+An employee of a local high-speed internet service provider, fired for misconduct, was sentenced to prison Monday for hacking into the company’s computer and deleting customer profiles.

 Prosecutors are asking that the defendant pay $70,725 in restitution but the amount will be determined at a later date after a hearing before U.S. District Court Judge William Young.